ORGANIC MECHANICS

 Postural Assessment & Health History

-Before I put hands on you, I need to understand what's going on.
-I'll look at your posture, assess how you move, and ask about your pain history.
-This tells me where the fascial restrictions are likely hiding — not just where you feel pain, but where the pain is coming from.
+Before I put hands on you, I look at your posture, assess how you move, and ask about your pain history.
+This tells me where the fascial restrictions are hiding, not just where you feel pain, but where it's coming from.

 Hands-On Fascial Release

-Using direct pressure without oil, I work through the fascial restrictions one at a time.
-The pressure is firm but tolerable — you'll feel a deep stretch or pulling sensation as the tissue releases.
-Some areas need 2-3 minutes of sustained hold.
-Others release faster.
-I follow what the tissue tells me.
+Using direct pressure without oil, I work through the restrictions one at a time.
+You'll feel a deep stretch or pulling sensation as the tissue releases.
+Some areas need 2-3 minutes of sustained hold; I follow what the tissue tells me.

 Integrated Neuromuscular Treatment

-Once the fascial restrictions are released, I address the underlying trigger points and muscle dysfunction that developed because of them.
-This combination — releasing the fascia and treating the muscles — is what creates lasting change instead of temporary relief.
+Once the fascia is released, I address the underlying trigger points and muscle dysfunction that developed because of it.
+Releasing the fascia and treating the muscles is what creates lasting change, not temporary relief.

 Assessment & Plan

-After treatment, I'll tell you exactly what I found, what we addressed, and what to expect over the next few days.
-I'll give you an honest recommendation on whether you need follow-up sessions — no upselling, no packages you don't need.
-Some patients get significant relief in one visit.
-Others need 3-4 sessions for longstanding issues.
+I tell you exactly what I found and what to expect.
+An honest recommendation on follow-up, no upselling, no packages you don't need.
+Some patients get significant relief in one visit, others need 3-4 sessions for longstanding issues.

 Benefits of Myofascial Release